BL 9.2-inch howitzer: US service

 Bethlehem Steel was already contracted to manufacture 9.2-inch howitzers for Britain before the US entry into World War I in April 1917.
 The order was to be completed by July 1917, but they failed to meet the contract timescale and a year later deliveries had not been completed.
 As British manufacturing capacity increased, guns became available for export.
 The US government ordered 100 from Bethlehem and 132 from Britain to equip the American Expeditionary Forces building up in France.
 One source states that Bethlehem did not reach production on the US order but that 40 were delivered from Britain by the end of the war.

 The US Ordnance manual of 1920 describes its current stock of Model of 1917 (Vickers Mk I) and Model of 1918 (Vickers Mk II) as being built both in Britain and the USA.
 The US-built guns may have been British orders to Bethlehem which were redirected to the US Army.

 One source describes the US acquisition of the 9.2 as based mainly on the need at the time to utilize immediately available manufacturing capacities, and that development of a 240-mm howitzer based on the French Schneider 280-mm mortar for its super-heavy artillery was the main US goal.
 This view is supported by the 1920 US Ordnance manual which describes the 240 mm howitzer as far superior to the 9.2.

 The US 65th Artillery Regiment, Coast Artillery Corps (CAC), was in action with 9.2-inch howitzers in World War I. Also equipped with or slated for this weapon, the 72nd Artillery (CAC) was almost ready for the front and the 50th Artillery (CAC) was in France but had not commenced training at the time of the Armistice.
 Each regiment had an authorised strength of 24 guns.

-Following the war, the US stock of 9.2-inch weapons was moved to the US and placed in reserve; a total of 45 guns.
+Following the war, the total US stock of 45 9.2-inch weapons was moved to the US and placed in reserve.
 In April 1919, 40 of them were placed at coast defence installations for gun loading training.
 In 1923, these guns, plus the five others and 45,000 shells, were withdrawn to war reserve storage.
 In 1926 the 9.2 was listed for disposal.
 Five gun tubes survive in the United States as war memorials.

 Russian and Soviet service

 Only four out of 44 9.2-inch howitzers promised by the allies ended up in the service of the Russian Empire.
 These four pieces were actually given by Japan in 1917.
 The Russian designation for the gun was 234-mm Vickers howitzer.
 An ammunition tally on 15 September 1917 showed 1,110 rounds per gun available in the Russian arsenal.
 There was however no local production of this ammunition, all had to be imported.

-Three of the guns were still in service with the Soviet 317th artillery battalion, part of the 13th Army in the winter of 1939-1940, when they were employed against the Mannerheim Line.
+Three of the guns were still in service with the Soviet 317th artillery battalion, part of the 13th Army in the Winter War, when they were employed against the Mannerheim Line.